Connecticut Route 34: Route description

-Route 34 begins as two-lane Berkshire Road in the Sandy Hook section of the town of Newtown, as a continuation of Washington Avenue.
-The road crosses under I-84 after a tenth of a mile, then intersects after another 0.8 mi with Wasserman Way (SSR 490), which leads to ramps to/from I-84 at Exit 11.
-The road then heads east towards the Stevenson section of the town of Monroe, where the road name changes to Roosevelt Drive at the town line.
-After intersecting Route 111 (leading to Monroe center), Route 34 crosses the Housatonic River via the Stevenson Dam Bridge into the town of Oxford.
-Route 34 then follows the east banks of the Housatonic River as it traverses the towns of Oxford and Seymour.
-Route 34 soon enters the city of Derby, where it becomes Main Street after the intersection with the Derby-Shelton Bridge (SR 712), which leads to Route 110 in downtown Shelton.
-In downtown Derby, Route 34 has a junction with Route 8 at Exit 15 near the Derby-Shelton train station.
+Route 34 begins as two-lane Berkshire Road in the Sandy Hook Section of the Town of Newtown, as a continuation of Washington Avenue.
+The road crosses under I-84 after a tenth of a mile, then intersects after another 0.8 mi with Wasserman Way (SSR 490), which leads to ramps to/from I-84 at Exit 16.
+The road then heads East towards the Stevenson Section of the Town of Monroe, where the road name changes to Roosevelt Drive at the Town line.
+After intersecting Route 111 (leading to Monroe center), Route 34 crosses the Housatonic River via the Stevenson Dam Bridge into the Town of Oxford.
+Route 34 then follows the east banks of the Housatonic River as it traverses the Towns of Oxford and Seymour.
+Route 34 soon enters the City of Derby, where it becomes Main Street after the intersection with the Derby-Shelton Bridge (SR 712), which leads to Route 110 in Downtown Shelton.
+In Downtown Derby, Route 34 has a Junction with Route 8 at Exit 12B near the Derby-Shelton Train Station.

-Beyond this junction, Route 34 expands into a four-lane arterial road, crossing over the Naugatuck River.
-It intersects Route 115 (for Ansonia and Seymour center) right after the bridge then turns southward as New Haven Avenue as it continues towards the town of Orange.
-In Orange, the road becomes Derby Turnpike and has intersections with Route 121 (for Milford) and Route 152 for Orange center.
-Along the way, it also has a cloverleaf junction with the Wilbur Cross Parkway (Exits 57-58).
-Route 34 soon enters the northern edge of West Haven, intersecting with Route 122 (for Westville and West Haven center.
+Beyond this Junction, Route 34 expands into a four-lane arterial road, crossing over the Naugatuck River.
+It intersects Route 115 (for Ansonia and Seymour Center) right after the Bridge then turns Southward as New Haven Avenue as it continues towards the Town of Orange.
+In Orange, the road becomes Derby Turnpike and has intersections with Route 121 (for Milford) and Route 152 for Orange Center.
+Along the way, it also has a cloverleaf Junction with the Wilbur Cross Parkway (at Exits 42A and 42B).
+Route 34 soon enters the Northern edge of West Haven, intersecting with Route 122 (for Westville and West Haven Center.
 Soon after, the road becomes a four-lane undivided road and crosses into New Haven where the road name changes to Derby Avenue, where it reaches its eastern terminus at Route 10 (Ella Grasso Boulevard).